Xunnamius/project-utils/README.md

 ### Skinny Gulp Configuration

-Gulp configurations are powerful, JavaScript is fun, and all good devs love automating routine tasks.
+Gulp configurations are powerful, JavaScript is fun, and all good developers love automating routine tasks.
 However, with gulp's power comes performance issues.
 Namely, gulp tasks take *much* longer to run compared to direct terminal commands.

 So, before you start coding up a shiny new heavy-weight gulp task to automate